 Set Leadership Goals: In leadership, as in life, you will never come to the end of your learning, but you want to rank in priority order those qualities you want to develop.

 Address the Goals: Determine how you will accomplish your goals.
 Do you feel you need to learn more about teamwork so you can better lead a team?
 Join a team sport.
 Do you want to communicate better?
 Take a creative writing class or join Toastmasters and get some public speaking experience.
-Toastmasters are also great if you are shy and want to feel more comfortable in social situations.
+Toastmasters is also helpful if you are shy and want to feel more comfortable in social situations.

 Seek Inspiration: Learn about a variety of leaders, including their styles with dealing with challenges.
 Read books and conduct research on the internet or at libraries.